-Soma means ‘of the body’; Somatic Experiencing therapy is based on the seminal work of Dr. Peter Levine, within trauma research and discourse.
-Somatic therapy incorporates more than trauma-based focus today, and instead may be thought of as the relationship between emotions and experiences within the body or physical sensation.
+Soma means ‘of the body’.
+Somatic Experiencing therapy is based on the seminal work of Dr. Peter Levine, a leader in trauma research.
+Somatic therapy has evolved into more than trauma-based therapy.
+Somatic Based therapy is now thought of as the relationship between emotions and experiences within the body and breathe.
 Emotions are essentially energy, in motion, in the body.
-Most of us have learned how to manage, suppress, think, or rationalize emotions – rather than accept and feel them.
+Most of us have learned how to manage, suppress, think, or rationalize emotions rather than accept and feel them.
 Somatic approaches are often coupled with other forms of therapy to re-integrate a whole-person experience of wellness.

 Psychodynamic therapy focuses on the relationship between past events, usually childhood, and current issues.
 Insights gained through exploring the root or source of counterproductive patterns, beliefs, and behaviors can often lead to real and lasting changes.
 While most forms of short-term therapy (6-20 sessions) will focus on current conditions, psychodynamic approaches can be approached in segments over time.